wp-plugins/participants-database/readme.txt

 * No internationalization

 == Upgrade Notice ==

+= 1.4.5 =
+Several minor issues fixed, database update code ensures the database is in sync, pagination issues solved, improvements to pdb-list-detailed template

 = 1.4.4 =
 General bugfix and UI enhancement release including improvements to the single record display